DJFro/ArduinoDevelopment/Development_Envrionment/arduino_with_visualstudiocode.md

 ----------

 ## Steps before you can compile and upload code to the board
-Before you can compile and run your code on your arduino you have to let VSCode know what Arduino Board you are using and on to which port it is connected.
+Before you can compile and run your code on your arduino you have to let VSCode know what Arduino Board you are using and to which port it is connected.

 - Press `F1`, type `"Arduino: Board Config"`, hit `Enter`
   - Select your Arduino board from the list.